satra/NiPyPe-Paper/nipype_paper.rst

 a NiPyPe script) increases reproducibility and transparency of research.
 The Interfaces and Workflows of NiPyPe capture neuroimaging analysis knowledge and the evolution of methods.
-Although, at the execution level, NiPyPe captures a variety of provenance information, this aspect can be improved by generating provenance reports defined by a standardized XML schema (Mackenzie-Graham, Van Horn, Woods, Crawford, & Toga, 2008).
+Although, at the execution level, NiPyPe already captures a variety of provenance information, this aspect can be improved by generating provenance reports defined by a standardized XML schema (Mackenzie-Graham, Van Horn, Woods, Crawford, & Toga, 2008).